microsoft/AGIC-Installer-assistant/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples.
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Atom which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of AGIC Installer which the suggestion is related to.
-* **Explain why this enhancement would be useful** to most Atom users and isn't something that can or should be implemented.
+* **Explain why this enhancement would be useful** to most AGIC Installer users and isn't something that can or should be implemented.
 * **List some other text editors or applications where this enhancement exists.**
 * **Specify the name and version of the OS you're using.**